Nebraska Court Records

 Finally, for a non-refundable fee of $15.05, individuals may request their RAP sheet, which might bear warrant information.

-People subject to an active or outstanding warrant are advised to consult an experienced attorney who can explain the resultant legal process.
+People subject to an active or outstanding warrant should consult an experienced attorney who may explain the resultant legal process.

 Free Warrant Search in Nebraska

-Generally, the sheriff's offices, police departments, and courthouses in Nebraska do not impose charges for inspecting warrant records unless copies are requested.
+Generally, sheriff's offices, police departments, and courthouses in Nebraska do not charge for inspecting warrant records unless copies are requested.
 As such, one may conduct a free warrant search in Nebraska by visiting the courthouse where a case was filed or a local police department.
-Also, they may access free warrant search portals maintained by these agencies.
+They may also access free warrant search portals maintained by these agencies.

 How to Find Out If Someone Has A Warrant Online